CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     .\Cortex.Innovation.Install.ps1 -WhatIf
     ```

-    The `-WhatIf` command will run the script without making any changes to the system.
-It will also create a temporary version of the config file showing what changes will be made when the script runs.
-The name is appended with `-WhatIf` (e.g. `Cortex.Innovation.Install.Config-WhatIf.json`).
-This file can be verified using [Advanced Configuration](/docs/getting-started/on-premise/advanced/advanced-config-changes) before running the installation script if you so wish.

 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press OK.
 1. A password prompt will appear.
-Enter a password which will be used to create a user in RabbitMQ (used by the HA cluster for orchestrating messages).
-This should be entered carefully and remembered as it may be needed if seeking support from Cortex.
-Press OK.
+Enter a password which will be used to create a user in RabbitMQ.
 1. Wait for the command to finish.
 It will display the output of the installation command without making any changes to the system, to ensure things like communication between the servers are working.
 1. Check that there have been no errors in the script; these would appear in red in the console.

     If there are no errors, continue to the next step; otherwise, check if the errors have any instructions for rectifying the issue and follow them.

-    If there are no useful instructions, check that all previous steps have been followed correctly and, if not, rectify it and run the command again.
-If this does not work, please contact Cortex for further assistance.
+    If there are no useful instructions, check that all previous steps have been followed correctly and, if not, rectify it and run the command again. <br /><br />If this does not work, please contact [Cortex Service Desk](https://support.cortex.co.uk/) for further assistance.
+The `WhatIf` script will have created a temporary version of the config file showing what changes would be made to it when the script runs.
+The name is appended with `-WhatIf` (e.g. `Cortex.Innovation.Install.Config-WhatIf.json`).
+This file can be provided when obtaining support.
-1. Install Cortex HA Services and the required infrastructure by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, the `FilePath` value can be changed if required):
+1. Install HA Services and the required infrastructure by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, the `FilePath` value can be changed if required):

     ```powershell
     .\Cortex.Innovation.Install.ps1 | Tee-Object -FilePath "cortex-ha-install-log.txt"
     ```

 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press OK.
 1. A password prompt will appear.
-Enter a password which will be used to create a user in RabbitMQ (used by the HA cluster for orchestrating messages).
-This should be entered carefully and remembered as it may be needed if seeking support from Cortex.
+Enter a password which will be used to create a user in RabbitMQ.
+This should be entered carefully and recorded as it may be needed if seeking support from [Cortex Service Desk](https://support.cortex.co.uk/).
 Press OK.
 1. Wait for the script to finish running.
 This should take approximately 10 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.
 If there are any errors, then please follow any instructions given within them to rectify the situation, check your configuration files, and retry the installation.
 In some circumstances, retrying may error due to components being installed already.
 In this case please run the following command, followed by the original installation command: